MovIntPlayLab/MovIntPlayLab.github.io/README.md

 ## PhD Students

-**José Vega** (pronouns: they/them, he/him, [ORCiD 0000-0002-2013-2954](https://orcid.org/0000-0002-2013-2954)) is a movement and computing researcher-designer and a PhD student in Computer Science and Technology.
+**José M. Vega-Cebrián** (pronouns: they/them, [ORCiD 0000-0002-2013-2954](https://orcid.org/0000-0002-2013-2954)) is a movement and computing researcher-designer and a PhD student in Computer Science and Technology.
 They are currently researching and developing Playful Wearables and Augmented Technologies for Body Experiences, Rehabilitation and Physical Training.

 Their previous academic degrees are a Master’s in Interactive Telecommunications (ITP) from New York University Tisch School of the Arts and a Bachelor of Science in Telecommunications and Electronic Systems from Tecnológico de Monterrey, Campus Ciudad de México.
 They were a Creative Coding teacher in CENTRO de Diseño, Cine y Televisión (México) and a Computer Science teacher in the International Baccalaureate (IB) program in Tecnológico de Monterrey, Campus Ciudad de México.